chirag3vadher/stock-price-prediction/README.md

 - We experimented with two  machine learning models including Linear Regression and random forest to determine the best approach for stock price prediction.

 ### Model Evaluation
-- Model evaluation was performed using metrics like MSE and MAPE on a validation set to assess the performance of the trained models.
+- Model evaluation was performed using metrics like MSE on a validation set to assess the performance of the trained models.

 ### Hyperparameter Tuning
 - Hyperparameter tuning was conducted to fine-tune the model parameters and improve performance using techniques like Grid Search.